 As of the date hereof, the Company's material properties are the Larocque East Property and the Tony M Mine, each of which is the subject of a technical report prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-The NI 43-101 technical report in respect of the Larocque East Property is entitled "Technical Report on the Larocque East Project, Northern Saskatchewan, Canada", as amended, dated August 4, 2022, authored by Mr. Mark Mathisen, C.P.G., SLR Consulting (Canada) Ltd. ("SLR"), and filed under the Company's profile on SEDAR+ on August 11, 2022 (the "Larocque East Technical Report").
-The NI 43-101 technical report in respect of the Tony M Mine is entitled "Technical Report on the Tony M Mine, Utah, USA, Report for NI 43-101" dated effective September 9, 2022, authored by Mark B. Mathisen, C.P.G. of SLR (the "Tony M Technical Report").
+The NI 43-101 technical report in respect of the Larocque East Property is entitled "Technical Report on the Larocque East Project, Northern Saskatchewan, Canada", as amended, dated August 4, 2022, with an effective date of July 8, 2022 (the "Larocque East Technical Report"), authored by Mr. Mark B. Mathisen, C.P.G. of SLR Consulting (Canada) Ltd. ("SLR").
+The NI 43-101 technical report in respect of the Tony M Mine is entitled "Technical Report"), authored by Mr. Mark B. Mathisen, C.P.G. of SLR Consulting Report on the Tony M Mine, Utah, USA, Report for NI 43-101" dated December 8, 2022 with an effective date of September 9, 2022 (the "Tony M Technical Report"), authored by Mark B. Mathisen, C.P.G. of SLR.
+The Larocque East Technical Report and the Tony M Technical Report are available under the Company's profile on SEDAR+ at www.sedarplus.ca.